Kramers Nodal Line Metals: Results

 In the previous section, we demonstrated how KNLs emerge out of TRIMs.
 In this section, we study how KNLs connect different TRIMs in non-centrosymmetric achiral crystals.
 While most KNLs connect TRIMs along high symmetry lines, some KNLs connect TRIMs through general points in the mirror plane (such as for TRIMs with $C_{1v}$ little groups).

 To identify the KNLs joining TRIMs along high symmetry lines, we make use of the compatibility relations of double-valued space groups \cite{Bradley,Elcoro}, which are defined by

-where $\chi$ is the character of a symmetry operation $R$ in a specific representation, $G_1$ and $G_2$ are the little groups of the TRIM and a high symmetry line respectively and $D^{(\Gamma_j)}_{G_i}(R)$ is the $j$th irreducible representation of the symmetry operation $R\in G_i$.
-For example, for the well-studied 3D Rashba material BiTeI (SG No.~156), the little groups of the TRIM $\Gamma$, A and the high symmetry line $\Delta$ connecting these two TRIMs are all $C_{3v}$.
-By identifying the irreducible representations of the relevant symmetry operations $m_{010}$ and $C_3$ at $\Gamma$, A and $\Delta$ (see Supplementary Material \cite{SM} for details), we show that the two-dimensional double-valued irreducible representations $\overline{\Gamma}_6$--$\overline{\Delta}_6$--$\overline{\text{A}}_6$ are compatible.
-This explains all the KNLs $\Gamma$--A observed in the realistic band structure of BiTeI shown in Fig.~\ref{fig:fig2}c (labeled with blue color).
-This result is also consistent with the $\bm{k\cdot p}$ Hamiltonian analysis that a KNL emerges out of the $\Gamma$ point along the $z$-direction \cite{SM}.
+where $\chi$ is the character of a symmetry operation $R$ in a specific representation, $\mathcal{G}_1$ and $\mathcal{G}_2$ are the little groups of the TRIM and a high symmetry line respectively and $D^{(\Gamma_j)}_{\mathcal{G}_i}(R)$ is the $j$th irreducible representation of the symmetry operation $R\in \mathcal{G}_i$.
+For example, for the well-studied 3D Rashba material BiTeI (SG No.~156, $P3m1$), the little groups of the TRIM $\Gamma$, A and the high symmetry line $\Delta$ connecting these two TRIMs are all $C_{3v}$.
+By identifying the irreducible representations of the unitary symmetry operations $m_{010}$ and $C_3$ at $\Gamma$, A and $\Delta$ (see Supplementary Note 4 for details), we show that the two-dimensional double-valued irreducible representations $\overline{\Gamma}_6$--$\overline{\Delta}_6$--$\overline{\text{A}}_6$ are compatible.
+This explains all the KNLs $\Gamma$--A observed in the band structure of BiTeI shown in Fig.~\ref{fig:fig2}c (labeled with blue color).
+This result is also consistent with the $\mathbf{k\cdot p}$ Hamiltonian analysis that a KNL emerges out of the $\Gamma$ point along the $z$-direction (see the Method Section).

 Based on the compatibility relations, we identified all the KNLs which are along the high symmetry lines in non-centrosymmetric crystals with symmorphic space groups.
 The results are summarized in Table~\ref{table1}.
 We found non-centrosymmetric achiral crystals with point groups $C_{2v}$, $S_4$, $C_{4v}$, $D_{2d}$, $C_{3v}$, $C_{3h}$, $C_{6v}$, $D_{3h}$, $T_d$ support KNLs along high symmetry directions.
 These lines are contained within the mirror plane or along the roto-inversion axis.
-Some representative materials with KNLs are listed in Table.~\ref{table1}.
+Some representative materials with KNLs are listed in Table~\ref{table1}.
 For example, for space group 216, there are KNLs along the high symmetry lines between $\Gamma$ and L points as well as between $\Gamma$ and X points.
-These KNLs are labeled as $\Gamma$--L and $\Gamma$--X, respectively, in Table I. Materials with this property include semimetals HgTe and HgSe.
-For further illustration, the band structures of BiTeI (SG No.~156) and Cr$_2$AgBiO$_8$ (SG No.~82) are shown in Fig.~\ref{fig:fig2}.
+These KNLs are labeled as $\Gamma$--L and $\Gamma$--X, respectively, in Table~\ref{table1}.
+Materials with this property include semimetals HgTe and HgSe.
+For further illustration, the band structures of BiTeI (SG No.~156, $P3m1$) and Cr$_2$AgBiO$_8$ (SG No.~82, $I\bar{4}$) are shown in Fig.~\ref{fig:fig2}.
 Evidently, there are KNLs (labeled with blue color) along the high symmetry lines.